unitecontrol/node-c/README.md

 ### Warning
 > There is non-trivial overhead associated with FFI calls.
 Comparing a hard-coded binding version of ```strtoul()``` to an FFI version of ```strtoul()``` shows that the native hard-coded binding is orders of magnitude faster.
 So don't just use the C version of a function just because it's faster.
-There's a significant cost in FFI calls, so make them worth it.
+There's a significant cost in FFI calls, so make them worth it. &mdash; [node-ffi/README.md](https://github.com/node-ffi/node-ffi/blob/master/README.md)

 ### Install